 Should a fire break out in a building for instance, the lifts should not be operating, which means that the occupants of the building would need to use the stairs to get outside the building and to safety.
 The emergency lights which are familiar to most people are the green lights which are installed in strategic places such as the stairwells and corridors of large buildings.

 While the fire in the building might cause a cut in the power, the emergency lighting system contains batteries which will activate for in for about 1 to 3 hours (depending on the type of fitting installed), allowing all those inside the building ample time to evacuate in a calm and relaxed manner.
 Each emergency lighting unit operates independently, so if one should be damaged somehow and not work anymore, the others will stay lit.

 The only way that these lights can work efficiently when they are most needed, is if emergency lighting maintenance is completed to the British standards.
 When emergency lighting maintenance is carried out properly and on a regular basis, the margin of fault is slim, increasing the functionality and reliability.

-As is the case with most other devices, if emergency lights are not properly cared for, they will not function as they should when they are most needed.
+As is the case with most other devices, if emergency lights are not properly maintained, they may not function as they will not function as they should when they are most needed.
 Emergency lighting maintenance should be carried out at least every six months, preferably by a licensed electrical company such as our team at Ignis Fire Protection Services.

 All luminaries should be checked, lighting diffusers cleaned, and batteries tested and replaced if necessary.
 Whilst performing the emergency lighting maintenance in the Midlands area surrounding Birmingham, Ignis will record all findings in a log book, which we will then hand over to you, for your inspection.